kubzen5/repo_01/README.md

 # Repository tasks
-This is repository with my simply analysis.
+This is repository with my simple ml stuff.
+Enjoy!